superfly/docs/app-guides/custom-domains-with-fly.html.md

 An application's brand is often encapsulated in its domain name and that in turn is wrapped with value.
 So being able to configure secure custom domains is essential.

-Fly offers a simple command-line process for manual configuration of custom domains and a GraphQL API for people integrating Fly custom domains into their automated workflows.
+Fly.io offers a simple command-line process for manual configuration of custom domains and a GraphQL API for people integrating Fly custom domains into their automated workflows.
 Here, we'll be looking at both - and answering the question, which one should you use?

 ## Teaching your app about custom domains

 Your application code needs to know how to accept custom domains and adjust the responses accordingly.
 If you're hosting content on behalf of your users, this typically means mapping the incoming hostname to a particular ID in your application database.

 When users make requests, their browser sends a `Host` header you can use to alter the behavior of your application.
-When you run your app server on Fly directly, just get the contents of the `Host` header to identify a request.
+When you run your app server on Fly.io directly, just get the contents of the `Host` header to identify a request.

 If you're running your application on another provider, you will need to create a proxy application (like [NGINX](/docs/app-guides/global-nginx-proxy/)) to route traffic through Fly.
 Your application can then use the `X-Forwarded-Host` header to determine how to handle requests.

-## Creating a custom domain on Fly manually
+## Creating a custom domain on Fly.io manually

 There's a question to ask and answer.
 Do you want to start accepting traffic immediately on your custom domain or do you want to have your domain ready with certificates when you set it to start accepting traffic, for example when you want to cut over from another platform to Fly.